- All Topics

 DIN 51524; HLP-D fluids are a class of antiwear hydraulic fluids that contain detergents and dispersants; the use of these fluids is approved by most major hydraulic component manufacturers.
 Detergent oils have the ability to emulsify water and disperse and suspend other contaminants such as varnish and sludge.

 This keeps components free from deposits, but it also means that contaminants do not settle out — they must be filtered out.
 These can be desirable properties in mobile hydraulic systems, which, unlike industrial systems, have little opportunity for the settling and precipitation of contaminants at the reservoir, due to its small volume.

 The main concern with these fluids is that they have excellent water emulsifying ability, which means that if present, water is not separated out of the fluid.
 Water accelerates the aging of the oil, reduces lubricity and filterability, reduces seal life and leads to corrosion and cavitation.

 Emulsified water can be turned into steam at highly loaded parts of the system.
 Avoid these problems by maintaining water content below the oil’s saturation point at operating temperature.

 The purpose of antiwear additives is to maintain lubrication under boundary conditions.
 The most common antiwear additive used in engine and hydraulic oil is zinc dialkyl dithiophosphate (ZDDP).

-The presence of ZDDP is not always seen as a positive, due to the fact that it can chemically break down and attack some metals, and reduce filterability.
+The presence of ZDDP is not always seen as a positive because it can chemically break down and attack some metals and reduce filterability.
 Stabilized ZDDP chemistry has largely overcome these shortcomings, making it an essential additive to the fluid used in any high-pressure, high-performance hydraulic system, such as those fitted with piston pumps and motors.